IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 `plutus-script-v2`- This specifies the version of the reference script at the reference input.
 `reference-tx-in-inline-datum-present` - This indicates that we are using an inline datum which exists at the utxo we are trying to spend (the utxo at the Plutus script address).
 `reference-tx-in-redeemer-file` - This is the redeemer to be used with the reference script.
+`read-only-tx-in-reference` - This is a non-witnessing reference input.
+This will only be exposed in the Plutus script context.

 ```bash
 cardano-cli transaction build \